dchacke/berlin-cli/README.md

 ## Description

 Command-line interface for the [Berlin programming language](https://github.com/dchacke/berlin-lang).
-It is currently used only for transpilation (from Berlin to JavaScript).
+It can be used to launch a Berlin REPL and for transpilation (from Berlin to JavaScript).

 ## Installation